2018-19 Sign-Up Information Coming Soon

 Applying for Campus Housing: Returning Students

-2017-18 housing contracts will be available in MyDrury by February.
+2018-19 housing contracts & housing selection forms will be available in MyDrury by February.
 An email will go out to all students when it is live.

 Don’t forget, Drury University has a housing policy that requires most full-time day school students to live on campus.